bjcoombs/java-employee-challenge/README.md

 **Why not 5-6 separate exception types**: The `GlobalExceptionHandler` routes exceptions to HTTP responses.
 A single exception with an `HttpStatus` field achieves the same result with less code.

+### Why NOT Retry on 5xx Server Errors

+Only 429 (rate limiting) triggers retry.
+Server errors (5xx) return immediately as 502 Bad Gateway.

+**Why this is appropriate**:
+- The mock server's documented behavior is rate limiting (429), not server failures
+- 5xx errors indicate server bugs or infrastructure issues—retrying won't help
+- Retrying on 5xx could mask upstream problems that need investigation
+- Fail-fast allows clients to implement their own retry strategies

+**In production**: If the upstream server had transient 5xx errors (e.g., 503 during deployments), I would add retry logic with a circuit breaker to prevent cascading failures.

 ### Known Limitations

 **getEmployeeById fetches all employees and filters**